sharwell/developer.rackspace.com/src/docs/cloud-queues/getting-started/index.rst

 Create queue
 ------------
-First order of business is creating a queue.
-In its most basic usage, you can do so as follows:
+To create a queue:

 .. include:: samples/create_queue.rst

 List queues
 -----------
-To see a list of all the queues in a given region, see code below
+To see a list of all the queues in a given region:

 .. include:: samples/list_queues.rst

 Delete queue
 ------------
-You may delete a queue, you may do so as follows:
+To delete a queue:

 .. include:: samples/delete_queue.rst